 The Scriptures emphasize that Christians are to use their spiritual gifts to minister to others and that the power to use those gifts comes from the Holy Spirit.

 In fact, 1 Corinthians 12:7 seems to indicate that spiritual gifts are one of the manifestations, or indicators, of the Holy Spirit’s presence in the life of the believer.

-The “fruit of the Spirit” deals with attitude; gifts of the Spirit deal with action in service.
+The “fruit of the Spirit” deal with attitude.
+Gifts of the Spirit deal with action in service.

-Both are indications that the Holy Spirit is present in a person’s life.
+Both the Fruit and the Gifts are indications that the Holy Spirit is present in a person’s life.